mtbrr26/mtbrr26/README.md

   - BERT
   - DistilBERT
   - OPENAI API

-## Master's Thesis
-Used state-of-the-art large language models to analyze the ECB’s communication.

 ## Get In Touch
 I'm open to discussions and collaborations on data science, financial technology, or any related fields.